openstats-gh/openstats/README.md

 ### For game developers

-openstats has a simple webapi for developer, granting achievement & stats tracking.
+openstats has a simple webapi for developers.
+Developers can track & update achievement progress, and log statistics such as playtime.

 ### For me